 Your packaging is the only salesperson who never takes a day off.

-What Makes Nutraceutical Packaging Design Uniquely Challenging
+What Is Nutraceutical Packaging Design?

 The global nutraceutical market reached $454 billion in 2023 and is projected to grow at 7.5% annually through 2030, according to Grand View Research.
 That growth is generating thousands of new product launches every year, all competing for the same shelf space and the same screen real estate.
-In that environment, packaging is no longer a nice-to-have.
+In that environment, nutraceutical packaging is no longer a nice-to-have.
 It is the primary competitive weapon for any brand without a massive paid media budget.

 The Three Layers of Nutraceutical Packaging Design